 - Cough and runny nose

 Tests alone cannot diagnose Kawasaki disease.
-Most of the time, the doctor will diagnose the disease when the patient has most of the common symptoms.
+Most of the time, the health care provider will diagnose the disease when a child has most of the common symptoms.

 In some cases, a child may have a fever that lasts more than 5 days, but not all the common symptoms of the disease.
 These children may be diagnosed with atypical Kawasaki disease.

-All children with fever lasting more than 5 days should be seen by a health care provider to be checked for Kawasaki disease.
+All children with fever lasting more than 5 days should be checked for Kawasaki disease by a provider.
 Children with the disease need early treatment for a good outcome.

 The following tests may be done: